m-grohs/WebPlayer-UI-Remover/readme.md

 <small>© 2025 [m-grohs](https://github.com/m-grohs)

+[^1]: Occasionally Streaming Sites will Re-Obfuscate their Classes and as such would break this Extension.
+Steps to fix this will be taken as soon as Access to those Sites is Reestablished.
+Creating an Issue for Notification of such Event is appreciated.

-[^1]: There is no published Version in the Chrome Web Store nor is it planned at this point in time.
+[^2]: There is no published Version in the Chrome Web Store nor is it planned at this point in time.

 </small>